electricimp/Usb/docs/DriverDevelopmentGuide.md

 #### setDeviceListener(*callback*)

 Assign listener for runtime device events.
-User could plug an unplug device in runtime and application should get the corresponding events.
+User could plug and unplug the a at runtime and application should get the corresponding events.

 | Parameter   | Data Type | Required | Description |
 | ----------- | --------- | -------- | ----------- |